MicrosoftDocs/learn/learn-pr/azure/manage-data-assets-in-microsoft-purview-data-catalog/includes/2-what-is-the-data-catalog.md

 - Do we know where column X in table Y comes from?
 - Can I trust this data?

-There are three main attributes of the data catalog that contribute to each other:
+There are three main functions of the data catalog that contribute to each other:

 - Search and browse data assets
 - Manage and curate your data assets